andreasvarga/MatrixPencils.jl/README.md

 * **lseval**   Evaluation of the value of the rational matrix corresponding to a descriptor system based linearization.
 * **lpseval**  Evaluation of the value of the rational matrix corresponding to a pencil based linearization.
 * **lps2ls**  Conversion of a pencil based linearization into a descriptor system based linearization.
-* **lsbalqual** Evaluation of the scaling quality of descriptor system based linearizations.

 **Manipulation of polynomial matrices**